Applying for or Renewing a Wisconsin Tavern or Retail-Store Liquor License?

 Are you thinking about opening up a Class-A or B liquor store, a Class-B tavern or nightclub, or obtaining a Class-C wine license for a restaurant in southeast Wisconsin?
 Do yourself a huge favor and call/text me first at 414-372-6598 or e-mail me anytime for a free initial consultation.
 You need to be advised about applicable municipal and state laws, and how to properly go about it before you sign a contract to take over an existing business.
 It may save you a ton of cash and lots of heartache and frustration!
-And, because it's a business-related expense, any fees you pay me to assist you with the licensing process and to represent you before municipal authorities are normally tax deductible (consult an accountant for more details about business-related tax deductions).
+And, because it's a business-related expense, any fees you pay me to assist you with the licensing process and to represent you before municipal authorities are normally tax deductible (to an extent - consult an accountant for more details about business-related tax deductions).

 Are you already licensed and having problems with potentially losing your liquor license due to neighborhood complaints and/or frequent police calls?
 Then you definitely need to call me to see how I can help you keep hold of your livelihood!

 Liquor License Requirements

 Though there are a few basic steps that must be taken to get any class license to serve or sell intoxicating beverages on or off premises, the circumstances of each applicant's intended physical location, background, nature of business and other factors dictate differing requirements for each application.
 Call/text me at 414-372-6598 or e-mail me anytime for an affordable consultation to discuss what might be required for your desired plans.

 Where and why might a license be denied?